chukShirley/rpg-intro/README.md

 ## RPG Prototypes

 In RPG, each program and procedure can have an interface.
 We learned about procedure interfaces in a previous chapter, but we didn't learn that programs can also have a PI (procedure/program interface).

+You can (http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzasd/freeinterface.htm)[read more here] for more info.

-Program interfaces can:
+In general, program interfaces can:

-* Have pass by reference parameters only.
+* Have pass by reference and const parameters.
-* The value after `Dcl-PI` must be the program name.
+* The value after `Dcl-PI` should be the program name.

 ```